karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/Golem/README.md

 don't want to make different versions of every cell where some read from variables in different combinations and some read from registers

-variables are just named registers, possibly in other golems

-each variable in a golem is stored in that golem's registers
-    so internal variables are easily mapped
-    and the "self" reference never changes so we don't have to worry about how to update it

-external variables that read from other golems are different
-    #1 we don't know if they exist
-    #2 references can change, which changes the variable

 so for external references, maybe polling is fine?
     we want things like "owner" though which doesn't change